Site Customization Implementation Guide

 - Make sure you have your Demandbase Tag on your site, for site customization this Tag should be moved higher on the page if it's in the footer to reduce flicker.

-- If you don't already have a Demandbase account, request one here.
+- If you don't already have a Demandbase account, request one by emailing email@example.com.

 - Using your Demandbase account, access the ABM Platform Personalization settings here.